As of April 1, Sandy Spring Bank has merged into Atlantic Union Bank. Learn more on our merger site.

 Attractive initial rates can help you save money

-Our ARM can provide a financial edge when you're buying or refinancing a home.
+Our ARMs can provide a financial edge when you're buying or refinancing a home.

-An adjustable-rate mortgage might be a good place to start.
+When you're looking for financing for your first or next home, an adjustable-rate mortgage might be a good place to begin.
 Monthly payments are lower than a traditional, fixed-rate mortgage for the first 3 to 10 years.
 After that, the rate will be adjusted periodically until the 30-year loan is paid off.
-Whether it goes down or up, the initial savings will give a big boost to your finances, whether you’re raising kids or saving for retirement.
+No matter if the rates go up or down, the initial savings will give a big boost to your finances, whether you’re raising kids or saving for retirement.

 • ARMs are a good option for families who expect their incomes to grow over time or who expect to move before the initial fixed rate period ends

-• When fixed rate periods end, the rates go up or down based on the movement of a pre-selected financial index
+• When the fixed rate period ends, the rates go up or down based on the movement of a pre-selected financial index

 • Annual and lifetime interest rate caps keep monthly payments reasonable